 Mayor Wassmer reported on her attendance at several events and meetings representing the city including the following: a reception for Tiffany Town, Bruce Smith, and Spanglers which was jointly hosted by First Washington and The Merchants Association; Northeast Johnson County Mayors, Johnson/Wyandotte County Mayors meeting, One Community in Solidarity event with Chief Schwartzkopf.
 The event provided an opportunity for victims of hate crimes to come together and share their stories and to encourage individuals to get involved and make a difference in their community.
-She was also pleased to be able to participate in a very positive meeting with Johnson County Park & Recreation and VanTrust regarding the development.
+She was also pleased to be able to participate in a very positive meeting with Johnson County Park & Recreation and VanTrust regarding the development of Meadowbrook Park and how much funding is available for the park development.